jaswdr/blog/content/blog/using-s3-as-a-database.md

                           'RetryAttempts': 0}}

 Again the important part is the `"HTTPStatusCode"` equals `200` to confirm that the operation was a success.
-Remember that if the `Key` already exists the Object is overwritten, that's how you do updates, if you use an existing key you will loose the previous state of the object unless you have the versioning enabled for your bucket.
+Remember that if the `Key` already exists the Object is overwritten, that's how you do updates, if you use an existing key you will lose the previous state of the object unless you have the versioning enabled for your bucket.

 ## Getting Objects